 Private corporations use prisoner labor in at least 40 states.
 In most cases these workers earn next to nothing, with of course no health benefits, no Social Security deposits, and with few laws regulating working conditions.
 If these workers complain or are insubordinate in anyway, they are placed in solitary confinement, often for months.
 Prison labor is used in nearly every industry, by most of the biggest companies in the country, including AT&T, Bank of America, Chevron, Microsoft and hundreds of others.

 The State of California saves over $100 million per year by relying on prison firefighters.
-This summer about 3,900 state prison inmates fought the California wildfires, getting paid $1.00 per hour, and $2.00 per day, ten times less than the starting wage of a certified Cal Fire firefighter.
-These men and women are trained fire fighters battling the most dangerous fires, and if they ever get out of prison, they will never be able to get hired as firefighters because California bans felons from receiving the necessary certification.
+In the summer of 2018 about 3,900 state prison inmates fought the California wildfires, getting paid $1.00 per hour, and $2.00 per day, ten times less than the starting wage of a certified Cal Fire firefighter.
+These men and women are trained fire fighters that battle the most dangerous fires, and if they ever get out of prison, they would never be able to get hired as firefighters because California bans felons from receiving the necessary certification.